ibm-cloud-docs/vsrx/readiness_errors.md

 ## Error 1139
 {: #error-1139}
 The vSRX configuration includes a `tcp-mss` setting on an interface.
 Remove the invalid configuration and rerun.

+## Error 1140
+{: #error-1139}
+The vSRX configuration includes an unsupported configuration setting.
+Correct and/or remove the unsupported configuration setting and rerun.
+Refer to [Correcting Unsupported vSRX Configuration Commands](/docs/vsrx?topic=vsrx-correcting-readiness-errors#correcting-unsupported-configuration) for more information.

 ## Warning 1176
 {: #warning-1176}